 This prospectus provides a general description of the debt securities and warrants that Chile may offer.
 Each time Chile offers securities, Chile will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-If the information in this prospectus supplement, you should rely on the updated information in the prospectus supplement.
+If the information in this prospectus differs from any prospectus supplement, you should rely on the updated information in the prospectus supplement.